Economic Development

 Payments made to suppliers as a result of Laboratory procurements help drive economic growth in New Mexico and the nation.
 The staff in our Small Business Program and procurement personnel work closely with small businesses to learn about the goods and services available to the Laboratory and inform them about subcontracting requirements and opportunities.

-Procurement from New Mexico small businesses by category
+Procurement from New Mexico small business by category

-*Ohkay Owingeh, San Ildefonso, Acoma.
-A single small business can qualify for more than one category.
+* Ohkay Owingeh, San Ildefonso, Acoma.
+A single small business can quality for more than one category.

 Overall procurement from small businesses by category